TaraRhoseyn/cardiff_swim_centre_site/README.md

 I have structured each page according to the information architecture organising principle of placing the most important content 'above the fold', then working my way down in order of priority.

-The user experience is structured around two main goals, the user to (a) discover CSW's location and brand philosophy, and (b) to convert into members.
-Call to actions to these goals are found throughout the website and are given priority through the colour scheme, e.g. more important CTAs are more eye-catching.
+The user experience is structured around two main goals, (a) to allow the users to discover CSW's location and brand philosophy, and (b) to users convert into members.
+Call to actions to these goals are found throughout the website and are given priority through the colour scheme, e.g. more important call to actions are more eye-catching.
 For example, the navigation bar displays a "Join" button in the top of all pages.

 <h3>Target Audience</h3>